 I used to be a ‘dog person’.
 Until a cat changed that.

 I admit it.
-I used to just be a dog person.
+I used to just be a ‘dog person’.
 Sure, I’d grown up with dogs AND cats, but they were mostly barn cats that did their own thing, and aside from playing with the half-wild kittens when they were still young enough to handle, there wasn’t a whole lot of interaction.
 They were kind of typical cats.
-They did their thing and us humans, did ours.
-It wasn’t that I didn’t like cats, I’d just never been as close to a cat as I had my dogs.
-That give-or-take-them mentality followed me into adulthood, until five years ago this week, when a little orange and cream swirled cat changed how I feel about cats.
+They did their thing and us humans did ours.
+It wasn’t that I didn’t like cats, I’d just never been as close to a cat as I had dogs.
+That give-or-take-them mentality followed me into adulthood, until five years ago this week, when a little orange and cream swirled cat forever changed how I feel about cats.